Preventing Gender-Based Violence in Southern Africa

-Title: Partnerships for the Prevention of Violence Against Women and Girls in Southern Africa (PfP)
+Title: Partnerships for Prevention of Gender-Based Violence in Southern Africa (PfP)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Country: South Africa, Lesotho, Zambia, Zimbabwe, and Namibia (as of 2023)